+One could wonder if the problem of measuring $\Psi$ from RSD could be evaded by observing the baryon velocity field in regions where they are not bound to dark matter halos, {\it i.e.} such that $\theta_b$ would probe the large-scale gravitational potential $\Psi^{\rm LS}$.
+In theory, such a remote possibility could be provided by a 21\,cm map of the neutral hydrogen density during the dark ages.
+However, even if such observations were possible, it is likely that the hydrogen signal we would detect would come from the higher density regions that would trace the halos.
+Similarly, X-ray emission from ionized gas and the Sunyaev-Zeldovich contribution to CMB comes from the clustered environment in which dark matter plays a dominant role.

-In this paper, we have shown that current data are not able to distinguish unambiguously between modifications to Einstein equations and modifications to Euler equation.
-Of course if one concentrates on particular models of modified gravity or dark fifth force, there could be additional phenomenology that one could identify and constrain.
+Of course, if one concentrates on particular models of modified gravity or dark fifth force, there could be additional phenomenology that one could identify and constrain.
 While such tests are no longer model-independent, they nevertheless provide a way of ruling out large classes of possibilities.